pettersilie/NoMansSkyCooking/doc/operations.md

 ./start.sh
 ```

-The scripts pass both data paths explicitly so the application always starts against the packaged dataset and price file.
+The scripts pass all three data paths explicitly so the application always starts against the packaged cooking dataset, refinery dataset, and price file.

 ## Docker